 “When you finally grasp the spiritual meaning of ebb and flow, and the changing spiritual tide, you will move more quickly toward enlightenment.” ― Guru Tua

-Many wise teachers have told us we are spiritual beings having a physical experience.
-However, our culture reinforces the focus is on the physical aspect.
-Instead, they feed us the spiritual junk food of Western organized religion, which has no spiritual nutrition.
-It focuses on the physical world, selling the afterlife and prosperity.
+Wise teachers tell us we are spiritual beings having a physical experience.
+Our culture ignores the spiritual and focuses on the physical.
+We still need spiritual nourishment.
+Instead, the culture feeds us spiritual junk food we know as organized religion.
+It too focuses on the physical world, using our fears to sell the afterlife, healing, and prosperity.

 Changing Spiritual Tide